10 Horse buying mistakes to avoid

 3. Shopping without clear goals in mind

-It’s pretty easy to get lost in the world of horse shopping even especially if you’re not sure what you’re looking for.
-Take the time to get a clear vision of what you want to do with your future horse and the personality traits that are important to you.
+It’s pretty easy to get lost in the world of horse shopping especially if you’re not sure what you’re looking for.
+Take the time to get a clear vision of what you plan to do with your future horse and the personality traits that are important to you.
 If you want to fast track this process without worry that you’ve missed adding important details to your wish list I recommend you take my Horse Buying Masterclass.

 4. Buying on potential